CallumBeaney/blogge/content/blog/pudding.md

 Spices I used cinnamon, galangal, sugar and crushed cloves.
 The pudding is even better if made with an equal third portion of dates.

 Consulting variations on this recipe and paying more attention to the English, it makes more sense that the liquid juices of these fruits were their primary interest; they coloured the result with the red of sandalwood for that the rice flour would pale the rich night-blood red of the fruits' juices.
 When heated, the rice flour thickens rapidly (left).

 Both are difficult to make look particularly 'elevated', and the flavour/texture profiles of both are of their time.
 I make both together regularly, keeping a fruitcake for the days after making the fruity porridge.

+Whether or not they used red or white wine isn't certain, but given its historical prestige, most likely; I prefer red.
+See Christopher Monk's [article](https://modernmedievalcuisine.com/2024/05/05/hot-caudle-anyone-part-one/) on a sort of precursor to Zabaione (among other things) for more.